tanrax/org-social/README.md

 ### Is there a official client?

-No, at the moment there is no official client.
+No, there is no official client at the moment.
+However, you can use [org-social.el](org-social.el) to read your followers' posts.

-## I want to contribute!

-You can contribute in [GitHub](https://github.com/tanrax/org-social).